Milwaukee M18 Fuel Sawzall with One-Key Review | 2721-22

 When you look at your options, the Milwaukee 2721 in one of only a few reciprocating saws that have consistently high cutting speeds across varying materials.
 One-Key is a big help there.
 If you’re willing to take the time to punch in the information, you’ll cut faster and use fewer blades.

 That’s certainly not chump change, but going ahead with the higher capacity battery opens up other options for you like grabbing the M18 Fuel Miter Saw.
-If you want to split the difference, the 5.0Ah kit is available for $449.

 If the whole One-Key thing isn’t for you, pick up the 2720 model.
 It’s the same saw without One-Key and runs about $50 less.